The Abertillery Junior Rugby Teams.

-On Friday 5th September 1902 the Abertillery Ripshirts appeared and advertisements were placed in the Gazette inviting teams to arrange fixtures with them.
+On Friday 5th September 1902 the Abertillery Ripshirts appeared, advertisements were placed in the South Wales Gazette inviting teams to arrange fixtures with them.
 Apply to Mr T. Byard (Secretary) of Argyle Street, Abertillery.
 The ages were between 14 and 16 years of age.

 The Abertillery Ripshirts 2nds.

-On Friday 12th September 1902 the Abertillery Ripshirts 2nds appeared and advertisements were placed in the Gazette inviting teams to arrange fixtures with them.
+On Friday 12th of September 1902, the Abertillery Ripshirts 2nds appeared, advertisements were placed in the South Wales Gazette inviting teams to arrange fixtures with them.
 Apply to Mr William Dykes (Secretary) of Somerset Street, Abertillery.
 The ages were between 11 and 13 years of age.

 The Abertillery Crusaders.